-If your organisation is in the private or voluntary sector and will have a headcount of 250 by the 4th of April April 2022, you're required to submit a report.
-This also applies to most public sector companies with a 250+ headcount by the 30th of March.
+If your organisation is in the private or voluntary sector and had a headcount of 250 by the 5th of April 2022, you're required to submit a report.
+This also applies to most public sector companies with a 250+ headcount by the 31st of March.

-If your organisation doesn’t currently meet this criteria then you don’t need to submit a report this year.
+If your organisation doesn’t currently meet these criteria then you don’t need to submit a report this year.

 When is the deadline for Gender Pay Gap Reporting?

 Most public sector organisations - the 30th of March 2023

 All private and voluntary organisations - the 4th of April 2023